Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Abstract

-We name it Shock Filter Cahn-Hilliard equation.
-Besides numerical simulations applied on standard inpainting examples, we will perform a thorough mathematical analysis of the equation and use tools from functional analysis to prove the compactness of approximate solutions (Leray-Schauder fixed point theorem and Aubin-Lions lemma), and Young measures \cite{DiPM} to impose the concept of a solution.
-Lastly, to ascertain the uniqueness of the solution to this equation, we utilize admissibility conditions inspired by Kruzhkov's work \cite{Kru}.
-To this end, we note that, unlike the entropy admissibility concept from \cite{Kru}, we use entropies $\eta(u)=(u-\varphi)^2$, $\varphi\in Lip([0,T];H^2(\Omega))$.
+We denote this as the Shock Filter Cahn-Hilliard equation.
+In addition to conducting numerical simulations on standard inpainting examples, we will undertake a comprehensive mathematical analysis of the equation.
+This analysis will include demonstrating the compactness of approximate solutions using the Leray-Schauder fixed-point theorem and the Aubin-Lions lemma.
+Through this process, we will establish a solution framework within which we can prove the stability of solutions to this equation.
+The framework bears resemblance to the entropy admissibility conditions introduced in Kruzhkov's work \cite[Definition 1]{Kru}, hence we term functions satisfying the equation within this framework "entropy solutions."
+It is worth noting that, unlike the entropy admissibility concept from Kruzhkov's work, we utilize entropies of the form $\eta(u)=(u-\varphi)^2$, where $\varphi\in Lip([0,T];H^2(\Omega))$.